By Molly Patrick

 Today’s post is dedicated to food.

 The type of food that makes you feel vibrant, healthy, uplifted, strong, empowered, energetic, and buzzing with life.
+Food that will liberate you from your scale.

 Let’s peel back the layers and talk basics.